CiscoTestAutomation/getting-started/source/quickstart/runtestcase.rst

    .. tip::

       * The argument ``--html-logs .`` creates the :monospace:`TaskLog.html` file.
 This is a user-friendly file that you can easily read in a web browser.
-It organizes the data so that you can drill down for more details as needed.
+It organizes the data so that you can drill down for more details.
       * If you're a DevNet user and you want to receive an email with the results, add the argument ``--mailto <address>``.

    The following example shows part of the log where you can see the overall :ref:`automated testing process <auto-testing-process>`.
 Note that the verification ran before and after the trigger.